opencord/cord/docs/OFFLINE_INSTALL.md

 # Offline (local repository) CORD Install

+[*This document is out-of-date.
+It contains helpful suggestions about how one might do an offline install, but it is not current with the latest CORD release.*]

 It is possible to install CORD using a local Ubuntu application repository.
 This can be useful for several use cases including